techskyy/supplementary-materials-alfian2025/README.md

 All materials in this repository are open-source.
 If you use any of these resources, please cite the paper (Alfian et al., 2025).

-Thank you, and enjoy exploring the dataset and code!
+Thank you, and enjoy exploring the dataset and code!!